 Most oat milk is made by adding rolled oats to water, blending the mixture together, then straining the pulp.
 The result is a non-dairy liquid that has a natural sweetness and creamy texture.

 Packaged oat milks usually have a few more ingredients like added vitamins and minerals, flavoring, and sometimes stabilizers, gums, preservatives, and sugar.
-Here’s how to make oat milk if you want to skip all of the extras.

 What is the nutrition value of oat milk?